 1. Distance of light to subject

-The closer the light is to the subject, the larger it’ll be in relation to the subject and therefore the softer the light will be, which results in a slower transition from light to dark and therefore softer shadows.
+The closer the light is to the subject, the larger it’ll be in relation to the subject and therefore the softer the light will be, resulting in a slower transition from light to dark and therefore softer shadows.

 2. Height of light in relation to subject